 A response to an essay could include a reference to the opportunities provided at St. Olaf and the candidate’s reflection on their understanding of and commitment to the college’s identity and mission.
 In addition, we review the quality of an applicant’s writing when we make merit scholarship decisions.

 We require either ACT or SAT scores, with no preference between the two.
 Standardized test scores complement a student’s record, and enhance our ability to fully consider an applicant’s intellectual preparation.
 They are the only standardized tool we have to compare applicants from over 1,800 high schools.
+For 2017 applicants, we will accept both the new SAT and the old SAT.

 St. Olaf students are very involved — about one-third participate in athletics, another third in music, about half in community service, and nearly three-fourths in student government or student organizations.
 Many are involved in more than one area.
 We seek active students who have achieved success in areas outside the classroom.
 This success may have occurred on the playing field, on stage, or in the community.
 We are particularly interested in the depth of commitment to an activity, as well as the diversity of experiences a student has had.
 Lengthy and detailed résumés may be submitted, and will be read, but we encourage students to use the appropriate fields on the Common Application to tell us about their involvement.